joaoluga/data-engineering-projects/project-5/README.md

 ![alt text](architecture_diagram/source_images/dag.png "DAG")

-There are only two types of operators used in this class which are the [EmrCreateJobFlowOperator](https://registry.astronomer.io/providers/amazon/modules/emrcreatejobflowoperator) and [EmrJobFlowSensor](https://registry.astronomer.io/providers/amazon/modules/emrjobflowsensor).
-The first one will be responsible to create the EMR Spot instance and assign a Step to it.
-The second one will basically check if the execution succeeded or not, if it fails the Operator will fail as well, otherwise it will become green (success) and proceed to the next operator.
+There are only one type of operator used in this DAG which is the PythonOperator that will be responsible to run a function that will trigger the **Glue Job** passing the required arguments for the job.
+Also, the same function will perform the **handling** of the job execution and wait until the job succeed or fail.

-There is only one file that is being executed by all jobs on EMR which is the [emr/job_template.py](emr/job_template.py).
-Basically, this job is calling the ETLFactory class to build each class that will be executed in the EMR StepJob.
+There is only one file that is being executed by all jobs on Glue which is the [glue/job_template.py](glue/job_template.py).
+Basically, this job is calling the ETLFactory class to build each class that will be executed in the Glue Job.
 In the image below you can check a diagram of how the `packages` directory is structured.

 ![alt text](architecture_diagram/source_images/oo_design1.png "OO Design")
 * **Logger**: A class that implements/configure a logger for the project